Yahel-Epel/stock-analysis/README.md

 ## Summary
 1. The advantages of refactoring code are:
     - having fewer steps
-    - using less memory
+    - Using less memory
-    - improving the logic of the code to make it easier for future users to read.
+    - Improving the logic of the code to make it easier for future users to read.
 - The disadvantage is:
      - Sometimes it takes longer to refactor the script than start for the beginning.
      - If we need an answer for only one question it can be faster to change only the necessary lines.